plone/plone.app.mosaic/docs/index.rst

 ...

-Binding layouts to contnet types
+Binding layouts to content types
 ================================

 ...